William Barefoot Obituary (2020) - The Sampson Independent

 DUNN — Mr. William "Nick" Nicholas Barefoot, 76, of Dunn, passed away at Wake Med on Monday, Nov.
 23, 2020.

-Mr. Barefoot's Graveside Service will be held at 11 a.m.
-Friday, Nov.
+Mr. Barefoot's Graveside Service was held Friday, Nov.
 27, at Unity Presbyterian Church Cemetery.
-The Rev. Cathy Mooney will be officiating the service.
+The Rev. Cathy Mooney officiated the service.

 Mr. Barefoot is survived by his wife, Ann J. Barefoot; children, Carmie Heritage and husband Tommy of Newton Grove, Gayle Hobbs and husband Josh of Newton Grove, Andy Barefoot and wife Lisa of Kinston; grandchildren, Ryan, Reid and Drew Barefoot, Caroline, Charlotte and Nicholas Heritage, Gaines Hobbs; great-granddaughter, Scarlett Barefoot; sister, Betty B. Eldridge of Newton Grove, Nephew, Robert Eldridge of Newton Grove; great-nephews, Timothy and Frankie Eldridge.